UTS-eResearch/pbsweb/README.md

 Files:

     pbsweb.py                   The main pbsweb application.
     pbsutils.py                 Module containing utility functions for the pbsweb application. swig_compile_pbs.sh         Run this to create _pbs.so
     pbs.i                       Used by swig_compile_pbs.sh
     requirements.txt            Python requirements file.
-    pbsweb.ini              Example uWSGI file for this app. install.sh              Installs files into production.
+    install_dependencies.sh     Installs the dependencies of pbsweb.
+Run this first. install_pbsweb.sh           Installs pbsweb into production or test.

     tests/test_pbs_jobs.py         Prints the current jobs and their attributes. tests/test_pbs_nodes_all.py    Prints all nodes and their attributes.